Eye Care Tips Your Ophthalmologist Wants You To Know

 Maintain An Active, Healthy Lifestyle

-For optimal eye health, an eye doctor for adults generally suggests eating leafy greens, oily fish like tuna and salmon, and foods high in protein (try eggs, beans, and nuts).
+For optimal eye health, an eye doctor generally suggests eating leafy greens, oily fish like tuna and salmon, and foods high in protein (try eggs, beans, and nuts).
 The Mayo Clinic recommends 150 minutes of moderate aerobic activity and at least two days of strength training per week to reap the full health benefits of exercise — including improved vision and eye health.

 Wear Proper Eyewear